prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 If we do not set this flag (‘enable_federated_join_pushdown=false’) then no JoinPushdown should happened for this catalog even though the session join pushdown flag is enabled (refer point 2 for the details of session join push down flag).

 If we set this flag (‘enable_federated_join_pushdown=true’) then JoinPushdown should happened for this catalog only if the session join pushdown flag is enabled (refer point 2 for the details of session join push down flag).

+### Predicate Pushdown

+#### Pushdown the overall filter to the newly created TableScanNode.
+After creating Single TableScanNode for grouped tables (refer point 7) we need to pushdown the FilterNode on connector level for the applicable filter and maintain the FilterNode for presto if it is not able to pushdown.
+For this there is no code change and it should work as part of point 9 activities.

 ## [Optional] Metrics